nautobot/nautobot-app-version-control/docs/workflows/common_workflows.md

 # Common Workflows

+This section covers some common workflows.
+Some of this info is covered in the [design.md](../design.md) file at a higher level.
+The intent of this section is to cover common workflows in a bit more detail.

 ## Proposing Data Changes

 ### Creating A Branch

 To create a new branch, navigate to *Version Control --> Branches --> +* or *Version Control --> Branches --> + Add*.

 ![](../images/creating-a-branch.png)